home climbing areas field notesknowledgedisclaimercopyrightcontactdonate

 Buy a copy of Silvia Metzeltin and Gino Buscaini's book: Patagonia: Terra Magica per Alpinisti e Viaggiatori (Dall'Oglio, Milano, 1987).
 The Italian version can be purchased through Amazon.
 It is an excellent book, well worth every penny.
 The Spanish version published by Ediciones Desnivel is of much lesser quality than the original and has many translation mistakes.

 The seveth issue of the Cuadernos Patagonicos, published by Tecpetrol (Techint) was dedicated to Paine and has some info on Cerro Paine Grande.
-A Spanish online version of that can be found here.
+This and all other editions of this publication can be found in the mountaineering archive we created together with Club Andino Bariloche and the Linguistics Department of the University of Innsbruck here.

 Find a library that has a copy of Guido Monzino's book "Italia in Patagonia" (Aldo Martelo Editore, 1958).
 It has a very detailed account of the first ascent, and some great photos.